:max_bytes(150000):strip_icc()/SPR-HOME-7-composters-for-recycling-4099017-01-44acc227bd8947e5bdbd969cbe157c89.jpg)

 Resulting material must be re-composted

-While the manufacturer positions this product for indoor use, we strongly recommend you use it outdoors.
+While this product is recommended for indoor use, we think it's best placed in a well-ventilated and temperature-controlled area.
 The Bokashi process is anaerobic (using no oxygen), which can promote greater incidence of odor.
 Also, we have noted that it can take a large amount of the starter material to completely break down some foods such as meat and fish.

 Dimensions: 12 x 12 x 18 inches | Capacity: 5 gallons | Material: Recycled plastic | Chambers: 1

-You can’t go wrong with the Greenes Fences Cedar Wood Composter, which is designed with wide access and large capacity, and boasts an attractive design.
+You can’t go wrong with the Greenes Fence Co.
+Company Cedar Wood Composter, which is designed with wide access and large capacity, and boasts an attractive design.
 If you live in a cold-weather area and would like to compost throughout the winter, we recommend the Exaco Aerobin 113 Plastic Stationary Bin Composter.
-Its insulated design keeps your compost material protected from snow and ice.
+Its insulated design keeps your compost material protected from extreme cold and heat.

 Composting Method